kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ### TODOs

-- Use the same strategy as done in Mauro's paper.
 - Log the plan gotten from the script in kube-scheduler.
 - Check that the scheduling plan take into account that the movements should be ordered such that the node where a pod is moved to is freed before the pod is moved there.
 - Add a script to deploy many pods.